 On the early morning of December 20, 1941, a Japanese shell destroyed the apartment directly opposite from mine, on the fourth and top floor of the building across the street.
-The same force that made the roof cave in presumably took my neighbor as well.
+The same force making the roof cave in presumably took my neighbor as well.
 I had gotten used to admiring the sight of her potted plants as I worked at my desk, meticulously cared for as they were, hanging over her balcony.
 Once in a while we would wave at each other.
 Once in a while I would see her in the market, haggling with the fishmonger or gently squeezing the pears to see whether they were ripe.
 We never really spoke to each other, at least no more than greetings.
 All of that was before the siege of Hong Kong began twelve days before, of course.
 Before the shells began to fall.
 And now I stared at only rubbles, my anonymous neighbor nowhere to be found.
 The heretical thought briefly occurred to me that perhaps she had never existed, not outside of my imagination.
-I'd heard that the Americans had joined the war, but the thought felt so distant as to be barely noticeable.
+I'd heard the Americans had joined the war, but the thought felt so distant as to be barely noticeable.

 More explosions and more rapid ta-da-da rhythms of machine guns reverberated ever more closely, one neighborhood and then another.
 The Japanese Imperial Army had taken over half of this colony, and now the soldiers marched with inexorable bitterness towards my little corner of it as well, this space between four cramped walls, chaotic and strewn with mildewed books as it was.
 But I could stop them.
 I knew I could, if I only solved the puzzle before me, if I only solved it in time.

-It was right before the war began that Mr. Fitzwilliam at the Colonial Office lent me his copy of The Brothers Karamazov.
+Right before the war began, Mr. Fitzwilliam at the Colonial Office lent me his copy of The Brothers Karamazov.
 Perhaps Mr. Fitzwilliam found it marvelous (and amusing?) that a Chinese man might appreciate Dostoevsky in English translation, which according to him was the second best way to read Russian authors, second only to reading them in French.
 And perhaps there were limits to our friendship.
 A friendship, after all, was a relationship between equals, and as a servant of His Majesty King George VI, Mr. Fitzwilliam could not have considered me his equal.
 In any case, I thanked him and brought the book home with me.
 I began to read it voraciously, until I hit upon this passage on page 375:

 Once upon a time there was a peasant woman, and a very wicked woman she was.
 She died and did not leave a single good deed behind.
 The devils caught her and plunged her into the lake of fire.
 So her guardian angel stood and wondered what good deed of hers he could remember to tell to God: "She once pulled an onion in her garden," he said, "and gave it to a beggar woman."